 - Wash and chop the cilantro leaves.

-- In a separate small mixing bowl whisk together lemon juice, salt, and pepper.
+- In a separate small mixing bowl, whisk together lemon juice, salt, and pepper.

 - Pour the liquid mixture over the vegetables and gently combine.

-- Taste test and adjust salt and pepper as desired.
+- Taste and adjust salt and pepper as desired.

 - Serve with tortilla chips, stuffed in pita bread, or as filling for burritos or lettuce cups.